araleo/yasp/README.md

 Available commands:

 * ls: pretty prints the directory file structure.
+* env: checks if projects env files are present, with the correct variables declared and filled.
 * print: prints all the print statements found within the directory files.
 * todo: prints all the todo statements.
-* diag: prints both the print and todo statements.
+* diag: runs the env, print and todo commands.
 * issues: prints project's GitLab issues.
 * snitch: finds every instance of TODO! in the code and submits it as a new GitLab issue.